 Lights in lower Manhattan, misery in outer regions

-Adding to the misery of those lacking power, heat or gasoline: dipping temperatures.
-Mayor Michael Bloomberg urged older residents without heat to move to shelters, and said 25,000 blankets were being distributed across the city.
+Adding to the misery of those without power, heat or gasoline were dipping temperatures.
+Mayor Michael Bloomberg urged older residents without heat to move to shelters and said 25,000 blankets were being distributed across the city.

 Bloomberg also said that resolving gas shortages could take days.
 Lines snaked around gas stations for many blocks all over the stricken region, including northern New Jersey, where Gov. Chris Christie imposed rationing that recalled the worst days of fuel shortages of the 1970s.

 Perhaps nowhere was the scene more confused than at a refueling station in Brooklyn, where the National Guard gave out free gas an effort to alleviate the situation.
 There, a mass of honking cars, desperate drivers and people on foot, carrying containers from empty bleach bottles to five-gallon Poland Spring water jugs, was just the latest testament to the misery unleashed by Sandy.

 "It's chaos; it's pandemonium out here," said Chris Damon, who had been waiting for 3Â½ hours at the site and had circled the block five times.
 "It seems like nobody has any answers."

 Added Damon: "I feel like a victim of Hurricane Katrina.
 I never thought it could happen here in New York, but it's happened."